Skip to content

 How can I start investing in stocks?

 To start investing in stocks, you’ll need to open an account with a stockbroker.
-You can open a share dealing account with us within minutes and access 13,000+ stocks to invest in, including big names such as Apple, Netflix and Tesla.
+First, download the IG Invest app.
+You can find it on the Apple App store and Google Play store.
+Setting up your profile and signing in just takes a few minutes.
+Then, open your investment account directly in the app.
+You can also open a share dealing account with us within minutes and access over 13,000 stocks to invest in, including big names such as Apple, Netflix and Tesla.

 Can anyone invest in stocks?